prakash-murugesan/Finding-Lane-Lines/writeup_template.md

 ### Potential areas of improvement

 A possible improvement would be to smooth out the solid lines that are drawn.
 Perhaps, our data is overfit, which is why we see such shaky lines.
-We could use filters to find just vertical edges and then use them for our solid lines.
+We could use filters to find just vertical edges and then use them for our solid lines and consider averaging over a several frames to further smoothen the jerks.

 Another potential improvement could be to use spline fits or polynomial fits to track the curves in the road better.

+Thank you!
+Hope you enjoyed this project as much as I did :)